-Most significantly, businesses should make clear that class or representative arbitrations are not permitted.
-As the Supreme Court explained in Concepcion, class arbitration "sacrifices the principal advantage of arbitration - its informality - and makes the process slower, more costly, and more likely to generate procedural morass than final judgment."7 Businesses are understandably reluctant to submit to class procedures because of the settlement pressures that result from aggregating a large number of claims; that problem is exacerbated in the arbitration context because businesses will face the risk of an effectively unreviewable class-wide award.
-Moreover, data show that few consumers and employees benefit from class actions, because most class claims are not certified, and the remaining ones are usually settled, often for pennies on the dollar, which makes it less likely that class members will submit claims and obtain recoveries.8
+judgment."
+Businesses are understandably reluctant to submit to class procedures because of the settlement pressures that result from aggregating a large number of claims; that problem is exacerbated in the arbitration context because businesses will face the risk of an effectively unreviewable class-wide award.
+Moreover, data show that few consumers and employees benefit from class actions, because most class claims are not certified, and the remaining ones are usually settled - often for pennies on the dollar, which makes it less likely that class members will submit claims and obtain recoveries.8

 Despite the undesirability of class arbitrations, a number of courts have held that class arbitration may be available when an arbitration agreement fails to address the topic.
-To avoid this risk, businesses should include express language prohibiting the arbitration of class or representative claims rather than relying on silence.
-For added security, drafters should include a provision that makes the "class waiver" language in an arbitration agreement non-severable to avoid the possibility of being forced into a class or representative arbitration if, notwithstanding Concepcion, a court were to invalidate the restriction on such proceedings.
+To avoid this risk, businesses should include express language prohibiting the arbitration of class or representative claims rather than relying on silence.9 For added security, drafters should include a provision that makes the "class waiver" language in an arbitration agreement non-severable to avoid the possibility of being forced into a class or representative arbitration if, notwithstanding Concepcion, a court were to invalidate the restriction on such proceedings.

-Companies also should consider making a "prearbitration" dispute resolution mechanism an integral part of the arbitration procedure.
+Companies also should consider making a "pre-arbitration" dispute resolution mechanism an integral part of the arbitration procedure.
 For example, drafters of consumer and employee arbitration agreements could require the parties to notify one another of a dispute and to be given some time (say, 30 days or more) to try to settle the dispute before arbitration commences.
-Of course, even without a mandatory pre-arbitration dispute resolution process, the parties could settle disputes in advance of a formal arbitration.
+Of course, even without a mandatory prearbitration dispute resolution process, the parties could settle disputes in advance of a formal arbitration.
 But when the arbitration agreement specifies a "cooling off" period that allows the company to try to settle a dispute informally, it is much more likely that claims can be resolved without the need for a customer or employee to initiate arbitration, saving time and money for all parties.

 A company also should identify in its agreements an arbitration organization to administer the arbitrations.
-The two leading organizations are the American Arbitration Association and JAMS.
-Both organizations have developed arbitration rules and procedures that address the needs of consumers and employees.
-In our experience, these rules and procedures, although not perfect, are workable in practice and certainly make dispute resolution more streamlined than litigation.
+The two leading organizations are the American Arbitration Association and JAMS. organizations have developed arbitration rules and procedures that address the needs of consumers and employees.
+In our Most of the arguments against the enforcement of arbitration agreements fall into three categories: